jamesnetherton/camel-microservice-demo/README.md

 Initially you'll be presented with nothing more than a 'Loading...' message, because there are no deployed applications emitting Hystrix events.

-### Deploy Zipkin server

-Some of the sample applications use Zipkin for tracing.
-To deploy the Zipkin server and the web UI do:

-    kubectl create -f zipkin/deployment.yml

-Once the Zipkin pod is up and running you can access the web UI by using the method outlined above for finding the Zipkin service NodePort.
+Once the OpenTracing pod is up and running you can access the web UI by using the method outlined above for finding the OpenTracing service NodePort.

+For OpenShift you can use the route URL to access the services.
+You can view the service URLs by running:

+    oc get route opentracing hystrix-dashboard

 ### Deploy sample applications